For tips on marketing to stay-at-home fans due to the pandemic, click here.

 March Madness is one of the most exciting times of the year.
 Across men’s and women’s basketball, the NCAA Tournament offers fans 126 games in the span of just about three weeks.
 While millions of people fill out brackets, marketers know there’s more to the tournament than just buzzer beaters and slam dunks.
 There are a lot of strategies and insights to keep an eye on throughout the event.
-Here are five marketing lessons brands can learn from March Madness.
+Here are five marketing lessons from March Madness.

 Prepare and Plan Ahead